Searchresults

 Prompted by economic, social and environmental needs, the transformation of higher education is at a tipping point.

 Moreover, the Covid-19 pandemic has accelerated the digitalisation process and provided additional innovation opportunities.
-With this project, and based on criteria stipulated in various European policy agendas, …
+With this project, and based on criteria stipulated in various European …

 Read more